orbbec/OrbbecSDK_ROS2/docs/en/source/5_advanced_guide/multi_camera/gmsl_camera.md

 # GMSL_camera

-> This section describes how to use GMSL camera in OrbbecSDK_ROS2.Currently, only Gemini 335Lg GMSL devices are supported, and other GMSL devices will be supported in the near future.
+> This section describes how to use GMSL camera in OrbbecSDK_ROS2.Currently, only Gemini 335Lg and Gemini 345Lg, other GMSL devices will be supported in the near future.

 You can find example usage code in the [example](https://github.com/orbbec/OrbbecSDK_ROS2/tree/v2-main/orbbec_camera/examples).